📣

 If you have an identity provider that uses the SAML identity protocol, you can enable the SAML authentication method for TiDB Cloud login.

 In TiDB Cloud, the SAML authentication method is disabled by default.
-After enabling Cloud Organization Cloud, you can enable and configure the SAML authentication method as follows:
+After enabling Cloud Organization SSO, you can enable and configure the SAML authentication method as follows:

 1. Get the following information from your identity provider for TiDB Cloud Organization SSO: